Ashurst, Hampshire

 Ashurst is a village in the New Forest district of Hampshire, England, which together with Colbury hamlet makes the parish of Ashurst and Colbury.
 Ashurst is on the A35 road near the Southampton conurbation.
 According to the 2001 census the parish had a population of 2,011, increasing to 2,093 at the 2011 Census.
 The parish is on the edge of the designated New Forest National Park area.
 The village has a campsite, some shops and a railway station.
 The parish is bounded to the west by Netley Marsh parish and the Bartley Water, to the north by the A326 road and Totton and Eling, and to the south by Denny Lodge parish in the New Forest.

 Ashurst is close to the City of Southampton and is often considered an exurb of it, a large percentage of its population being commuters.

 Millvina Dean, the last survivor of the sinking of RMS Titanic, was living in Ashurst at the time of her death in May 2009 at the age of 97.

-Pubs

-Ashurst has three pubs; 'The Happy Cheese', 'The Forest Inn' and 'The New Forest Hotel'.
-A pub named 'The Angry Cheese' used to be located opposite The Happy Cheese, across the road, which became a hairdressers and was eventually demolished to make way for new houses.
-The original Happy Cheese was a small hotel and restaurant owned by Micheal Leonard.
-It burned down in 1980 and was rebuilt as the current Happy Cheese pub several years later.
-In June 2010, The Forest Inn closed after the business went into liquidation.
-However, it reopened on 12 November 2010 under new management following total refurbishment.

-Shops and Amenities
+Amenities

-There are five restaurants along the main road through Ashurst.
-These are: 'The Jumbo House' Chinese and English takeaway, the 'Little Friar' fish and chip shop, the 'Herb Pot Bistro' (serving many cuisines), The 'Asha' Indian and Bangladeshi restaurant and takeaway, and the 'Lite Bites' sandwich bar.
-There is also a vet, upholsterer, Post Office, newsagent, two hair salons, a car accessories shop and a car dealer.
+There are many businesses along the main road through Ashurst, including pubs, restaurants, boutique clothing and accessories shop, a vet, an upholsterer, a hair salon, a car accessories shop and a car dealer.
 The post office closed at the end of January 2019.

-There is also a Welcome food store, part of the Co-operative chain, located further along the main road towards Colbury.